Child Visitation Lawyer in Hingham

 Courts typically require the requesting parent to prove that the modification is necessary to better serve the child's needs.
 For example, if a parent relocates and the original visitation schedule is no longer feasible, the court may consider alternative arrangements, such as extended holiday visits or additional communication methods like video calls, to maintain the parent-child relationship.
 The goal is to balance the child's need for continuity and stability with both parents' circumstances.

-How Can I Prepare for a Visitation Hearing?
+How can I prepare for a visitation hearing?

 Preparation for a visitation hearing involves collecting relevant documents, such as work schedules, proof of a stable home environment, and any correspondence with the other parent regarding visitation agreements.
 Your attorney at Kellem Mahoney Family Law & Mediation Group, P.C. will guide you in building a solid presentation of your case.